area map calendar

 As it turns out, scenes from the 1983 movie, based on the story written by author Jean Shepherd, were filmed right here in Cleveland.

-Today, you can visit A Christmas Story House, the actual house where many of the scenes were filmed.
+Today, you can visit House from A Christmas Story, the actual house where many of the scenes were filmed.
 Each nook and cranny inside the home was completely renovated to look exactly as the home was portrayed in the movie.

 Hide under the sink like Randy when he was sure “Daddy’s gonna kill Ralphie.”
 Snap a selfie next to the Christmas tree holding a Red Ryder BB Gun wearing Ralphie’s bunny pajamas gifted from Aunt Clara.
 And, head upstairs and peer into the bathroom where Ralphie got his mouth washed out with Lifebuoy Soap.